mithun-prasad/azure-ml/README.md

 # Azure Machine Learning
-Training resources around Azure Machine Learning
+Training resources around Microsoft R for Data Science

 ## How to Use this Site